If you are worried about the weather, then don't be. If the sea looks a bit uncomfortable then you can change your sailing to another time or day!

 Can I change my sailing because of the weather?

-If you want to delay and go on a sunny day, that’s fine!
+If you have a Flexible or Refundable fare and want to delay your sailing to a sunny day, then that’s fine!
 You can change your sailing free of charge to one of equal or less value.
 If you want to move to a more expensive sailing, you can simply pay the difference with no penalties or surcharges.

 If you have a Saver fare, then you can still change your sailing but charges will apply.
 Please see our Fares & Payments page for details on these charges.